Decoding QR Codes for fun and profit

 7 111 ((y+x) % 2 + (y*x) % 3) % 2

-In our QR code the format starts with 00111.
-After unmasking, that’s 10010, meaning our error correction is 10 (2 or High) and the mask pattern is 010 (also 2 or x % 3).
+In our QR code the top 5 format bits are 00111.
+After unmasking, that’s 10010, meaning our error correction is 10 (2 or H) and the mask pattern is 010 (also 2 or x % 3).

 The mask pattern is a 2D mask applied to the data and error correction codewords before they get placed in the QR code.
 Mask patterns are expressed as formulas that take in the position of the module and produce cool patterns to further break up the QR code.